shosatojp/search-blocker/README.md

 ## Scheduled Update
-* multiple environments
+*

-None.
-Please request for new features via issues.
+Please request for new features via 'issue'.